 We promote and integrate sustainability considerations into our decisions, operations and practices.
 We seek to make contributions to society by leveraging the HKMA’s position as a central banking institution and a responsible corporate citizen.

 The HKMA has integrated sustainability governance into its management framework.
-The CSR & Sustainability Committee (CSC) steers the HKMA’s development and implementation of sustainability strategies.
+The Corporate Social Responsibility and Sustainability Committee (CSC) steers the HKMA’s development and implementation of sustainability strategies.

 Our Approach to a Sustainable Organisation